Admin Performance

 Spent an hour in DevTools and still can't find it?

 Slow Callback Finder runs inside your wp-admin and ranks every hook callback by execution time.
 No guessing, no deactivate-everything roulette.
+It's a Pro module, not included in the $9 Lite edition.

 See how WP Multitool finds it →